publications

 - Text as observational dataMarion Dumas, and Jens FrankenreiterIn Law as data: Computation, text, and the future of legal analysis, 2020

-- Asking about social circles improves election predictionsM Galesic, W Bruin, M Dumas, and 3 more authorsNature Human Behaviour, 2018
+- Asking about social circles improves election predictionsM Galesic, W Bruin, M Dumas, and 3 more authorsNature Human Behaviour, 2018 Abstract

 Election outcomes can be difficult to predict.
 A recent example is the 2016 US presidential election, in which Hillary Clinton lost five states that had been predicted to go for her, and with them the White House.
 Most election polls ask people about their own voting intentions: whether they will vote and, if so, for which candidate.
 We show that, compared with own-intention questions, social-circle questions that ask participants about the voting intentions of their social contacts improved predictions of voting in the 2016 US and 2017 French presidential elections.
 Responses to social-circle questions predicted election outcomes on national, state and individual levels, helped to explain last-minute changes in people’s voting intentions and provided information about the dynamics of echo chambers among supporters of different candidates.
 Galesic et al. show that election poll questions that ask participants about the voting intentions of their social contacts, in addition to their own intentions, improve predictions of voting in the 2016 US and 2017 French presidential elections.

-- Computational Data Sciences and the Regulation of Banking and Financial ServicesSharyn O’Halloran, Marion Dumas, Sameer Maskey, and 2 more authorsIn From Social Data Mining and Analysis to Prediction and Community Detection, 2017
+- Computational Data Sciences and the Regulation of Banking and Financial ServicesSharyn O’Halloran, Marion Dumas, Sameer Maskey, and 2 more authorsIn From Social Data Mining and Analysis to Prediction and Community Detection, 2017 Abstract

 The development of computational data science techniques in natural language processing (NLP) and machine learning (ML) algorithms to analyze large and complex textual information opens new avenues to study intricate policy processes at a scale unimaginable even a few years ago.
 We apply these scalable NLP and ML techniques to analyze the United States Government’s regulation of the banking and financial services sector.
 First, we employ NLP techniques to convert the text of financial regulation laws into feature vectors and infer representative “topics” across all the laws.
 Second, we apply ML algorithms to the feature vectors to predict various attributes of each law, focusing on the amount of authority delegated to regulators.
 Lastly, we compare the power of alternative models in predicting regulators’ discretion to oversee financial markets.
 These methods allow us to efficiently process large amounts of documents and represent the text of the laws in feature vectors, taking into account words, phrases, syntax, and semantics.
 The vectors can be paired with predefined policy features, thereby enabling us to build better predictive measures of financial sector regulation.
 The analysis offers policymakers and the business community alike a tool to automatically score policy features of financial regulation laws to and measure their impact on market performance.

-- Political competition and renewable energy transitions over long time horizons: A dynamic approachMarion Dumas, James Rising, and Johannes UrpelainenEcological Economics, 2016
+- Political competition and renewable energy transitions over long time horizons: A dynamic approachMarion Dumas, James Rising, and Johannes UrpelainenEcological Economics, 2016 Abstract

 Climate change mitigation requires sustainable energy transitions, but their political dynamics are poorly understood.
 This article presents a general dynamic model of renewable energy policy with long time horizons, endogenous electoral competition, and techno-political path dependence.
 We calibrate the model with data on the economics of contemporary renewable energy technologies.
 In doing so, we discover transition dynamics not present in economy-energy models, which ignore politics, or in formal political economy models, which ignore long-term technological dynamics.
 We show that the largest effects of partisan ideology on policy occur when the competing parties disagree on the importance of energy policy.
 In these cases, the less ideological party appeases the more ideological one, while the more ideological party attempts to appease the electorate.
 The results demonstrate that political dynamics could have large effects on the development of renewable energy and carbon dioxide emissions over time, influencing the ability of countries to reach various climate mitigation trajectories.